puppetlabs/puppet-specifications/language/catalog_expressions.md

 Collector Expressions
 ---

-Collector Expressions are used to query for resource and invoke operations on them.
-The set of available operations are limited to:
+Collector Expressions are used to query for available virtual (`<| |>`) or exported and virtual (`<<| |>>`) resources, modify parameters, and realize the resources into the catalog.

-* Using a Collector Expressions as an operand in a relationship expression (forming relationships with the resources returned by the query) and other resources.
-* To realize virtual resources returned by the query
-* To import externally provided resources into the compiled catalog
-* It is also possible to override attributes of the resources returned by the query.

-There are two operators (nicknamed the spaceship operator) `<| |>` which queries for virtual resources, and `<<| |>>` which queries for external resources.
+Collector Expressions are Q-value producing expressions.
+However Collector Expressions can take part in Relationship Expressions, where all resources that the collection realizes have the Relationship Expression applied.
+If the query does not produce any matching resources and used in a relationship, then the relationship expression is a no-op.

+Overrides apply to all resources that match the Query and are applied at the time the resources are realized into the catalog.
+Overrides are only applied to any given resource one time.

     CollectorExpression
        : QualifiedRefererence QueryPart ('{' OverrideAttributeOperations '}')?